tnfshcec/mython/README.md

 $ man py2by
 ```

-For a more in-depth intro, consult the [bython introduction](INTRODUCTION.md)
+For a more in-depth intro, consult the [pygyat introduction](INTRODUCTION.md)

 ## Structure of the repository

-At the moment, Bython is written in Python.
+At the moment, PyGyat is written in Python.
 The git repository is structured into 4 directories:

- * `bython` contains a Python package containing the parser and other utilities used by the main script
+ * `pygyat` contains a Python package containing the parser and other utilities used by the main script
  * `etc` contains manual pages and other auxillary files
  * `scripts` contains the runnable Python scripts, ie the ones run from the shell
- * `testcases` contains a couple of sample \*.by and \*.py files intended for testing the implementation
+ * `testcases` contains a couple of sample \*.gyat and \*.py files intended for testing the implementation